emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 This memo extracts and groups requirements  from the drafts which provided material [GREEN-BOF], [sustainability-insights], [legacy-path] and [rfc6988bis-green] to the green BoF.
 The aim is to determine initial sets of requirements actionable at different levels of the framework [last-charter].

 The tables below respect the format and the semantic of operators requirements table of [last-charter].
-The priority value does not reflect the importance of the requirement.
-Requirements with lowest values should be worked out in WG specifications first.

 # Requirements extracted from [legacy-path]